sabhyamittal/ds_test/notes.md

 ```
 </details>

+#### String matching with finite automata

+#### The knuth morris pratt algorithm

-KNUTH-MORRIS-PRATT ALGORITHM: It is based on pattern search. if given a string  and a Pattern, we need to find the presence of pattern in
+It is based on pattern search. if given a string  and a Pattern, we need to find the presence of pattern in
 the string and hence find its indices.

 ### CODE IN C